woodfordtim/the_british_wine_cellar_v2/README.md

 * Inventory tracking for products.
 * Improved security in payment and addtion of Google and Apple pay.
 * Complete email setup with GMail SMTP
+* Make further customisations to all templates, including Allauth templates.
+* Add messaging using Bootstrap Toasts
+* Remove the comma in the list of 'grapes' in the product description.

+## Credits
+* The use of the Code Institute tutuorial videos (of Boutique Ado) were essential in completing this project, particularly in completing the secure checkout functionality (webhook, webhook handlers and use of Stripe).
+There are elements of the code from the the Boutique Ado project running this project but they have been adapted to meet the needs of a different store - for the purpose of The British Wine Cellar.
+* Some templates remain overly-similar to the Boutique Ado where there not enough time was allowed for the customisation of all templates.
+This remains a point for future development of this project beyond submission.